Helperbird/website/src/pages/features/font-sizes.md

 url: features/font-sizes/
 ---

-## Tell Me About This feature
+## About This Feature
-Helperbird's Font Size feature allows users to easily increase or decrease the font size on any website, making it easy to customize their reading experience.

-This feature is perfect for users who have difficulty reading small text, users with visual difficulties, or users who prefer larger text.
+Helperbird's Font Size feature lets you easily increase or decrease the font size on any website.
+This makes it simple to customize your reading experience.
+It's perfect for people who find small text hard to read, have visual difficulties, or just prefer larger text.

-With this feature, users can adjust the font size to their preference, making it more comfortable and efficient to read the content of the website.

 ## Benefits

-### Reading experience
+### Customize Your Reading Experience
-It allows users to easily increase or decrease the font size on any website, making it easy to customize their reading experience.
+Easily change the font size on any website to suit your reading comfort.

-### Accessibility
+### Improve Accessibility
-It is perfect for users who have difficulty reading small text, users with visual difficulties, or users who prefer larger text.
+Ideal for users who have trouble reading small text or have visual impairments.

-### Eliminate the need to zoom
+### Save Time
-It eliminates the need to zoom in or out on the browser, saving time and increasing efficiency.
+No need to zoom in or out on your browser, saving you time and making reading more efficient.

-### Reduce eye strain
+### Reduce Eye Strain
-It can help to reduce eye strain and fatigue by making text more legible and comfortable to read.
+Larger text can help reduce eye strain and make reading more comfortable.

 ## Features

 - Change header font sizes.
 - Change paragraph font sizes.

-## Is this a Free Helperbird feature?
+## Is This a Free Helperbird Feature?

-It is a free feature.
+Yes, this feature is free for all Helperbird users.